sashko-guz/mage/README.md

 ## License

-This is an educational project created for learning purposes.
+This project was created for LEARNING PURPOSES ONLY and do NOT RECOMMENDED to use in production (at least, now)

 ## Acknowledgments